Chromyl fluoride: History and preparation

 The last method involving the fluorides of tungsten and molybdenum are reported by Green and Gard to be very simple and effective routes to large quantities of pure CrO2F2.
 They reported 100% yield when the reactions were conducted at 120 °C. As expected from the relative reactivities of MoF6 and WF6, the molybdenum reaction proceeded more readily than did the tungsten.

 Reactions

 Chromyl fluoride is a strong oxidizing agent capable of converting hydrocarbons to ketones and carboxylic acids.
 It can also be used as a reagent in the preparation of other chromyl compounds.
 Like some other fluoride compounds, CrO2F2 reacts with glass and quartz, so silicon-free plastics or metal containers are required for handling the compound.
 Its oxidizing power in inorganic systems has also been explored.
 Chromyl fluoride can exchange fluorine atoms with metal oxides.

-Chromyl fluoride will also convert the oxides of boron and silicon to the fluorides.
+where M is a metal.
+Chromyl fluoride also converts the oxides of boron and silicon to their fluorides.

-Chromyl fluoride reacts with alkali and alkaline earth metal fluorides in perfluoroheptane (solvent) to produce orange-colored fluorochromates:
+Chromyl fluoride reacts with alkali and alkaline earth metal fluorides in perfluoroheptane (solvent) to produce orange-colored tetrafluorodioxochromates(VI):

 Chromyl fluoride also reacts with Lewis acids, drawing carboxylate ligands from organic acid anhydrides and producing an acyl fluoride byproduct:

-Chromyl fluoride forms adducts with weak bases NO, NO2, and SO2.
+Chromyl fluoride forms adducts with weak Lewis bases NO, NO2, and SO2.

+Chromium oxytetrafluoride is prepared by fluorination of chromyl fluoride with krypton difluoride: